Extended-Thunder/send-later/index.md

     Later in the text box when you would like the message to be sent, or use the date and time pickers below the text box if you prefer.
 The text box understands [lots of different formats](#date-formats), so give it a try!
-When you've entered a date/time that the add-on understands, the button below it will become active and "Enter a valid date above" will be replaced with what you entered.
-Click the button or type Ctrl-Enter to schedule the message.
+When you've entered a date/time that the add-on (thinks it) understands, the button below it will show you what it believes you meant, and allow you to schedule the message to send at that time.
 -   **Schedule a recurring message.** See [below](#recurring).
 -   **Schedule a one-shot or recurring message using one of the built-in scheduling functions or a function you've written or imported yourself.** See [below](#dynamic).
 -   **Send the message using one of the shortcut buttons.** Click "15 mins later", "30 mins later", or "2 hours later" to send the message the indicated amount of time into the future.
+The functionality of these shortcuts can be customized.
 -   **Deposit the message into your Outbox for later delivery by Thunderbird.**
     If you click "Put in Outbox" the message will be copied immediately into your Outbox.
 This is the behavior of the standard Thunderbird "Send Later" command before you installed the add-on.
 The message will then be sent if you execute `File > Send Unsent Messages`, or if you go into and out of offline mode, or if you exit and restart Thunderbird.
 In the latter two cases, Thunderbird may or may not prompt for confirmation before sending unsent messages, depending on how you have configured it.
 -   **Send the message immediately.** If you click "Send Now" the